ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 (M0duleMaster64's comment - Or use the main.js and manually put in the injection.js after the main)

-# Discord
+## Join the Discord here

 Join us on Discord! [here](https://discord.gg/PwpGemYhJx)!

 # Notes to M0duleMaster64

-I re added fly bc it can be still useful at times, and i think tokeniser.js is ready for use
+(I re-added fly bc it can be still useful at times, and i think tokeniser.js is ready for use)

 (M0duleMaster64's reply - alr)

 # Gallery of Impact Client!